AllStarterKits/MEAN-Starter-Kit/README.md

 * Don't add any files into the ./dist folder.
 Always put them in the ./src folder.

 ## Features I am still working on (kind of a to do list for myself too)
+* A way to merge the Angular `ng serve` and the Node `nodemon` commands in one terminal window
+* Add browser sync for live styling updates
 * A form that you can use
-* A way to merge the Angular `ng serve` and the Node `nodemon` commands in one terminal window
 * Better styling, some more elements
 * I might add some more pages, like about us, services, contact, etc.
 * Maybe a login feature, although I am not sure yet about that